luisliz/tictac/README.md

 ## Conclusions
 - Now I just have to spend a long time debugging the code and fixing the errors.
 I could leverage ai but I think it would be faster to do it myself.

+### Pitfalls
+- Some files it placed them in totally the wrong place.
+I had to rearrange a lot.

 ### Results
 TBD